 What you can do

-If your symptoms are bothersome, talk with your doctor or pharmacist.
+If your symptoms bother you, talk with your doctor or pharmacist.
 They can recommend suitable over-the-counter medications to help ease your symptoms.

-To help prevent these upper respiratory tract infections, try to:
+To help prevent these upper respiratory tract infections, try:

-• avoid close contact with people who have a cold
+• avoiding close contact with people who have a cold

 Serious meningococcal infections

 Ultomiris has a boxed warning for the risk of serious meningococcal infections.
-A boxed warning alerts doctors and patients about drug effects that may be dangerous.
+A boxed warning is the most serious warning from the FDA.
+It alerts doctors and patients about drug effects that may be dangerous.

 In clinical trials, serious meningococcal infections were rare with Ultomiris treatment.
 However, these infections can be life threatening and even fatal if not recognized and treated quickly.

 Ultomiris works by weakening part of your immune system.
-So, it can increase your risk of serious infections caused by meningococcal bacteria.
-Examples of these infections include bacterial meningitis and sepsis (serious immune response to an infection).
+So, it can increase your risk of serious infections caused by meningococcal bacteria, such as bacterial meningitis.

 Symptoms of serious meningococcal infections can include: